wp-plugins/wpmbytplayer/wp.mb.YTPlayer/readme.txt

 Adding a background image to the body as mobile devices fallback is a good practice and it will also prevent unwanted white flickering on desktop browsers when the video is buffering.

 == Changelog ==

+= 1.5.2 =
+* New feature - Added support for the short-url of youtube videos.

 = 1.5 =
 * Bug fix - Fixed a potential bug if there are more instances of the player in a single page (for example one as background video and one as inline player).